 (A) Nonprofit corporations incorporated under the laws of the District that:

-(i) Have an annual income, exclusive of District funds, in excess of $1 million for each of the 3 years before receipt of a grant awarded under this chapter;
+(i) Have an annual income, exclusive of District funds other than sponsorships provided by Events DC, in excess of $1 million for each of the 3 years before receipt of a grant awarded under this chapter;

 (ii) Have income from federal funds of less than $1 million for each of the 3 years before receipt of a grant under this chapter; and